Last Updated on September 23, 2020 by Tom Shu

 32.)
 You Can Find Beautiful Marshland in the Country

-Japan has some of the most beautiful marshland in the world that are especially popular to visit during the autumn months when the leaves change color.
+Japan has some of the most beautiful marshlands in the world that are especially popular to visit during the autumn months when the leaves change color.
 Hopefully, one day I can visit these marshlands during the fall colors as you get to see not only the leaves change colors, but also the grass in the marshland.
 A few of the most popular marshlands in Japan are Oze National Park, Senjogahara Marshland, and Kushiro Marshland.

 33.)
 Nachi – The Tallest Waterfall in Japan